Kaashmora: Plot

 Raj Nayak was a self-obsessed warlord and a womaniser.
 The king remained silent and did not interfere with Raj Nayak's growing atrocities because of his military prowess.
-One day, Princess Rathna Mahadevi elopes with her lover, the enemy kingdom's prince.
-The king announces that he will marry Rathna and give away half of his kingdom to the man who finds her.
-Raj Nayak kills the prince and brings Rathna back.
-He demands to be married to the princess and wants the other half of the kingdom to be a dowry.
-When opposed, he kills the crown prince and the king.
-Raj Nayak then marries Rathna and crowns himself king.
-However, Rathna has other plans.
-She and her friends deceives and seduce Raj Nayak and his subordinates.
-While Raj Nayak's subordinates are drugged and burned alive, Rathna beheads Raj Nayak when he starts to faint.
-However, he kills her and her assistants before dying.
-Before breathing her last breath, Rathna, having witch power, places a curse on the 13 men, preventing them from reaching the spiritual world.
+One day, Princess Rathna Mahadevi eloped with her lover, the enemy kingdom's prince.
+The king announced that he would marry Rathna and give away half of his kingdom to the man who finds her.
+Raj Nayak killed the prince and brought Rathna back.
+He demanded to be married to the princess and wanted the other half of the kingdom to be a dowry.
+When opposed, he killed the crown prince and the king.
+Raj Nayak then married Rathna and crowned himself king.
+However, Rathna had other plans.
+She and her friends deceived and seduced Raj Nayak and his subordinates.
+While Raj Nayak's subordinates were drugged and burned alive, Rathna beheaded Raj Nayak when he started to faint.
+However, he killed her and her assistants before dying.
+Before breathing her last breath, Rathna, having magical powers, placed a curse on the 13 men, preventing them from reaching the spiritual world.

 Afterwards, Raj Nayak and the other 12 ghosts haunted the palace and its occupants.
 According to an exorcist, Raj Nayak would become immortal if he sacrificed five people in a family born with the same birth star (Rohini).
 A lady who is the only woman in her generation should perform the sacrifice.
-It should happen during the Navakaali Pournami, which occurs once every millennium.
+It should happen during the Navakaali Pournami (special full moon night), which occurs once every millennium.
 Kaashmora recollects that his family members all have the same birth sign and that Yamini is the only woman in her family.

 That night, Navakaali Pournami occurs, and Raj Nayak forces Kaashmora and his family to the guillotine.
 The young girl from Kaashmora's dream appears and turns out to be Rathna's reincarnation.
 While Rathna and Raj Nayak fight each other, Kaashmora fends off the subordinate ghosts with the help of a magical sword.
 Rathna's conscience leads him to a chamber within the castle where Raj Nayak's remains are.
 Using the dagger, Kaashmora destroys the remains, making Raj Nayak vulnerable.
 Rathna's spirit destroys Raj Nayak's spirit, and it goes to the underworld thus escaping his curse.
 The other spirits flee the castle for the spiritual world.
 Having escaped the palace, Kaashmora claims he defeated the ghosts and cleansed the centuries-old bungalow.
 Kaashmora's family gives Dhanakodi his documents and informs him that the spirit kept the stolen money.
+The camera that Yamini used to record Kaashmora is eventually burnt by his father.